umstek/handpicked/software.md

 ## 2FA managers

-1. Authy: Because Google Authenticator doesn't have sync, I lost access to one of my valuable accounts.
+1. Authy: Because Google Authenticator's lack of sync, I lost access to one of my valuable accounts.
 I switched to Authy from that day.
+(Anyway the account was bitbucket and I recovered it recently.)

 ## Antivirus software

 1. Windows Defender: It sometimes [doesn't detect](https://twitter.com/hexmint/status/1370578440898846723) malware that it should, and at other times it bothers me when I knowingly open 'dangerous things'.
 Except that, it's enough.

-## Screen recorders
+## Screen recorders/screenshot tools

 1. Press Win+G to open Windows game bar, if you are a normal person.
+2. [Flameshot](https://flameshot.org/): This is just a screenshot tool with most commonly needed features.
-2. ShareX: A free, feature rich screen capture tool.
+3. ShareX: A free, feature rich screen capture tool.
+Captures Screenshots, GIFs etc.
-3. <https://screenapp.io/>: An online screen recorder with more features if you pay.
+4. [ScreenApp](https://screenapp.io): An online screen recorder, library, transcription, etc. (some are paid features).
 I was a developer here so 😁
-4. [OBS Studio](https://obsproject.com/): A broadcaster software.
+5. [OBS Studio](https://obsproject.com/): A broadcaster software.
 Overkill for just a screen recording.
 A suggestion by a friend.

 ## Office